vixen-project/vixen/docs/source/using_vixen.rst

 the location bar onto a supported browser such as Chrome or Firefox and the UI should load correctly.

-When you first start you will have a rather empty page with an button on the left panel to create a new project as seen in the figure below:
+When you first start you will have a rather empty page with a button on the left panel to create a new project as seen in the figure below:

 .. figure:: images/start.png